Frequently Asked Questions

 General

-What are the benefits of using EIT Pathogena?
+What are the benefits of using our Bioinformatic Analysis Platform?

 Quality & Speed

-It automates and speeds up analysis, providing a thorough, accurate, and reliable understanding of microbes within minutes instead of hours, including resistance prediction based on the 2nd edition of the WHO catalogue.
+It automates and speeds up analysis, providing a thorough, accurate, and reliable understanding of pathogens within minutes instead of hours.

 Cloud Data Management

-EIT Pathogena offers automated, reliable, and accurate processing.
-Capable of extensive automation, including APIs, EIT Pathogena offers a range of flexible implementation options.
+We offer automated, reliable, and accurate processing.
+Capable of extensive automation, including APIs, our platform offers a range of flexible implementation options.
 Built on Oracle Cloud Infrastructure, privacy and security are at the heart of the design, ranging from data encryption to the latest developments in human read removal to minimise personally identifiable information.
-EIT Pathogena’s scalable cloud platform enables rapid analysis, accelerates results, and produces detailed reports.
+Our scalable cloud platform enables rapid analysis, accelerates results, and produces detailed reports.

 Simplicity and Ease of Use